Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Hiding projections from complexity measures

-We generalize the unweighted quantum adversary method to a min-entropy variant along the lines of the min-entropy Khrapchenko bound.
-In this case, we can stick to the binary input alphabet.

-\begin{definition} Let $f\colon \B^n \to \B$ be a Boolean function.
-We define the \emph{soft-adversary bound of $f$}, denoted $\Am$, to be the maximum of the quantity
+We define the following generalization of the unweighted quantum adversary bound. \begin{definition} Let $f\colon\B^{n}\to\B$ be a Boolean function.
+We define the \emph{soft-adversary bound of $f$}, which we denote $\Am$, to be the maximum of the quantity

-over all distributions $(\a,\b)$ supported on $f^{-1}(1) \times f^{-1}(0)$. \end{definition}
+over all distributions $(\a,\b)$ supported on $f^{-1}(1)\times f^{-1}(0)$. \end{definition}

 We chose to call this notion ``soft-adversary bound'' since we view it as a variant of the unweighted adversary bound in which, instead of choosing for each pair $(a,b)$ whether it belongs to $R$ or not (a ``hard'' decision), we assign each pair $(a,b)$ a probability of being in the relation $R$ (a ``soft'' decision).
-Indeed, the soft-adversary bound generalizes the unweighted quantum adversary method.
+We now show that this bound indeed generalizes the unweighted quantum adversary method. \begin{proposition} Let $f\colon\B^{n}\to\B$ be non-constant function.
+Then $\Am(f)\geq\Amb(f)$. \end{proposition}